Texas Tech University

 Bryan K. Hotchkins, Ph.D. is a tenured professor of Higher Education in the department of Educational Psychology, Leadership, & Counseling at Texas Tech University in Lubbock.

-Dr. Hotchkins studies how people of African descent navigate the geographies of racism while experiencing racial trauma as leaders, based on organizational climate, context and culture.
-More specifically, his research problematizes issues pertaining to identity-based intersectional leadership development, student activism and Black, Indigenous and People of Color access to PK-20 education.
-Dr. Hotchkins' research is guided by questions related to how racist educational environments influence student, faculty and administrator involvement on campus.
-With nearly 25 publications, twenty-five academic paper presentations and over 35 invited lectures to his credit, he is actively committed to using research to amplify the voices of marginalized people while validating their experiential knowledge(s).
-Ultimately, Dr. Hotchkins continues to utilize his How to Reverse Racism Training program to teach people how to actualize antiracism across organization practices, policies and programs.
-His new book “My Black is Exhausted: Forever in Pursuit of a Racist-free World Where Hashtags Don't Exist” is coupled with the “Becoming (Un)exhausted: An Interactive Journal for Moving Beyond Racism,” and each serves as a template for teaching people how to better understand the complicated topic of race.
+Dr. Hotchkins studies how people of African descent use cyberbonding play in videogames to navigate the geographies of leadership in co-curricular organizations, based on climate, context and culture.
+More specifically, his research problematizes organizational impediments that place undergraduate leadership development in a state of arrested development, which further exacerbates student participation outside of the classroom.
+Dr. Hotchkins' research is guided by questions related to how meritocracy influences educational environments; specifically, faculty and administrator involvement on campus.
+With nearly 1,000 citations [since 2016], a h-index (14), an i10-index (16), and nearly 100 formal trainings/keynote lectures to his credit, he is actively committed to using research to amplify rarely seen and/or heard life perspectives.
+Ultimately, Dr. Hotchkins continues to utilize his Belongingness as Organizational Emotional Intelligence™ trainings to teach people how to actualize thoughtful connectedness across organization practices, policies and programs.
+His book “My Black is Exhausted: Forever in Pursuit of a Racist-free World Where Hashtags Don't Exist” is coupled with the “Becoming (Un)exhausted: An Interactive Journal for Moving Beyond Racism,” to serve as a template for teaching people how to better understand what it means to problem-solve in a world of difference.

 Bryan earned his doctorate in Educational Leadership and Policy from the University of Utah.